Skip to Main Content

 Let's go through a few things we can see on this page.

 1. The amount of sources retrieved through the search.
-Our current search only yielded 19 sources.
+Our current search only yielded 102 sources.
 While that is very manageable, we may have to modify our search terms to find additional sources.

 2. The type of source.
 Most materials in SocINDEX and similar databases will be from academic journals, but sometimes you will find things such as magazines, conference papers, newspapers, and other media.

-3. Full text access options.
+3. Access options.
+By clicking on this down menu, you will be show the options for accessing the article.
 The full text of the article can be available via HTML (text appears on the webpage) or as a PDF file (downloadable).
 For articles only available via HTML, you can always click print and select "save as PDF" as the printer to save your own copy of the article.
+Sometimes a source is not available in a database.
+By clicking the option for finding it at Murray State, you will be shown other databases where the source is accessible, or an option to place an interlibrary loan if the source is unaccessible.

-5. Search limiters.
+4. Search limiters.
 There are many useful options here.
 For example, if your instructor requires you to use peer reviewed sources, you should click the "Scholarly (Peer Reviewed) Journals" option.
 You can set a date range, which is useful for limiting your search to recent sources.
 If you scroll down you can find additional filter options for source types, publication (ex. what journal the article was published in), and language.
 While it may seem useful, I discourage students from selecting the "Full Text" filter.
-This is because it will filter out any sources with the yellow "Get it @ MSU" button, which are potentially still accessible.
+This is because it will filter out any sources with the "Find it @ MSU" button, which are potentially still accessible.

-Below is an example record page for a source found via an EBSCO database, such as Academic Search Complete or SocINDEX.
+Below is an example record for a source found via an EBSCO database, such as Academic Search Complete or SocINDEX.

-2. Database-provided subject terms; these are subject terms applied to the source by the database
+2. Database-provided subject terms: These are subject terms applied to the source by the database.

 Subject Searching